renukadhule/Crop_Production_Python_Analysis/README.md

 ## Conclusion

-This analysis provides valuable insights into India's crop production patterns, helping to identify trends in agricultural productivity.
-It also highlights which states are leading in various crops, allowing for more targeted agricultural policy and decision-making.
+This analysis provides valuable insights into India's crop production patterns, helping to identify trends in agricultural productivity.<br> It also highlights which states are leading in various crops, allowing for more targeted agricultural policy and decision-making.